 The Royal Air Force Air Cadets (RAFAC) is a youth voluntary organisation supported by the Royal Air Force.
-[It was previously known as both the Air Training Corps (ATC) and the Air Cadet Organisation (ACO).]
+[It was previously called the Air Cadet Organisation (ACO).]
+The regions, wings and squadrons across the UK are known as the Air Training Corps (ATC).

 The Air Training Corps (ATC) was formed by Royal Warrant in 1941 and sprang from the Air Defence Cadet Corps, founded in 1938 by the Air League.
 Although initially formed to meet the needs of a nation at war, the RAFAC continues to thrive as it enters the 21st Century.
 There are now independent air cadet organisations in many other countries throughout the world.
 The RAFAC also includes the RAF sections of the Combined Cadet Force (CCF).